manan-luthra/manan-luthra.github.io/tess.md

 ![ezgif com-gif-maker (6)](https://user-images.githubusercontent.com/105019328/172069223-1d6f75e3-ae3c-49de-8da6-d0b207d904cc.gif)

-We modelled the beams that make up the legs as rigid links (our expirements showed they are rigid until failure due to buckling).
+We modelled the beams that make up the legs as rigid links (our experiments showed they are rigid until failure due to buckling).
 This will not affect our locomotion strategy as we did not plan for link compliance to store energy during locomotion.

 **Naming conventions:**
 Legs: <br>